megagrump/they-took-my-cat/README.md

 # Technical

-The game generates ~730 images, several sound effects, and ~4 minutes of music at load time.
+The game generates ~730 images and animations, several sound effects, and ~4 minutes of music at load time.

 Rendering is done with WebGL2.
 A simple deferred shading approach is used to render the world, which contains ~160 dynamic light sources.

+## Not for redistribution

+The source code is provided for educational purposes only.